Understanding Your Credit Score

 However, it is possible to access more detailed credit files for free from Equifax and Experian.
 They both offer credit monitoring subscriptions that allow you to access all details of your credit file in return for a monthly subscription.
-But both offer a 30-day free trial, so simply sign up, view your credit file, then cancel your subscription before the free trial is up.
+Both also offer a 30-day free trial, so simply sign up, view your credit file, then cancel your subscription before the free trial is up.

 What to Check on Your Credit File

 - Repayment history